 It's hard to find results that are not mass media or commerce, aside from sources like reddit, quora, and other forums.
-Less popular sites don't make it to top results.
-I can't find others like me.
-So I started to look for alternative search engines.
+Perhaps less commercial sites, despite producing good content, don't make it to top results.
+There must be others like me trying to make sense of the world and writing about it while attempting to use logic or scientific methods.
+Many blogs seem mostly attention seeking without contributing substance, which unfortunately seems to sell.
+I have no solid proof, but with this hypothesis I started to look for alternative search engines, that I might find better results.

 I found many articles, but they were not focused on independent search engines, with their own crawlers and indexing methods.
 If they were about alternatives, they were misinformed and non-comprehensive.
 Since I couldn't find the article I wanted, I started writing my own.
 I have combed through what's available and give a brief summary of what I found.
 I was also curious about how much alternative search engines are being used.